CRM Data Quality Guide

 Step 3: Fix in bulk

 Instead of researching contacts one at a time, process them in batches.
+Upload a spreadsheet to the portal.
 Enrich the ones that need it.
 Merge the duplicates.
-Flag the job changes.
+Flag the role and organisation changes.
 Separate the protected accounts.
 All in one pass.

 Step 4: Verify and maintain

 Data cleanup is not a one-time project.
 Contact data decays continuously.
-Set a re-enrichment cadence (every 60–90 days for active contacts) and score each new batch as it enters the CRM.
+Set a re-enrichment cadence (every 60 to 90 days for active contacts) and score each new batch as it enters the CRM.
 Prevention costs less than correction.

 How Datuma automates CRM data cleanup

 Datuma runs all four steps automatically.
-Upload a CSV to Slack.
-In minutes, every contact has a Trust Score (0–100) showing whether your team can act on it, plus an AI Automation Level and AI Blockers listing exactly what's missing for both human outreach and automated sequences.
+Upload a spreadsheet to the portal.
+In minutes, every contact has a Trust Score (0 to 100) showing whether your team can act on it, plus Verified Readiness and AI Blockers listing exactly what's missing for both human outreach and automated sequences.

-Duplicates are caught across your current batch and every previous batch — at £0.00.
-Protected accounts (existing customers, partners, competitors) are separated into a dedicated file — also at £0.00.
-Contacts who've changed jobs are flagged with their previous organisation and title.
+Duplicates are caught across your current batch and every previous batch, at £0.00.
+Protected accounts (existing customers, partners, competitors) are enriched like everyone else but separated into a dedicated file, so nobody contacts them by accident.
+Contacts who've changed role or organisation are flagged with their previous organisation and title.

 Compare that to the £2.44 per contact for manual research.
 The maths speaks for itself.